Casella Waste Systems

-Casella Waste Systems has 3,000 employees.
-Revenues were $1.085 billion for fiscal year 2022, up $195.9 million, or up 22.0%, from the fiscal year 2021.
-Net income was $53.1 million for fiscal year 2022, up $12.0 million, or up 29.1%, from 2021.
+Casella Waste Systems has 4,000 employees.
+Revenues were $1.557 billion for the fiscal year ended December 31, 2024, up $292.7 million, or up 23.1%, from the fiscal year ended December 31, 2023.

-"If you live in or near Boston," Barbara Moran wrote for Boston Globe Magazine in 2013, "there's a fairly good chance your recycling comes here, to Casella in Charlestown.
-The biggest material recovery facility in the state, it sits just north of Bunker Hill Community College, hard against the Interstate 93 northbound lanes, and trucks drop about 750 tons of household- and business-generated recycling here every day."
+Casella has a Diesel Technician Training program as well as a CDL training school.
+The Diesel Tech program is currently in Williston, Vermont, and the CDL program is in West Rutland, Vermont.

 Expansion

-Casella acquired several businesses in 2018 including six solid waste collection businesses and one transfer business in its Western region and two businesses consisting of solid waste collection and transfer operations in the Eastern region.
+Beginning in 2018, Casella resumed its growth platform.
+Casella would acquire several businesses in 2018 including six solid waste collection businesses and one transfer business in its Western region and two businesses consisting of solid waste collection and transfer operations in the Eastern region.

 As of January 31, 2019, Casella owned and/or operated 37 solid waste collection operations, 49 transfer stations, 18 recycling facilities, eight Subtitle D landfills, four landfill gas-to-energy facilities and one landfill permitted to accept construction and demolition ("C&D") materials.

 On July 26, 2021, Casella purchased Willimantic Waste Paper Co.
 Inc., based out of Willimantic, CT.
 It was Casella's fifth acquisition in 2021.

+In early April 2023, Casella Waste Systems, Inc. announced the signing of an equity purchase agreement to acquire collection, transfer, and recycling operations in Pennsylvania, Delaware, and Maryland from GFL Environmental Inc. (“GFL”) for a purchase price of $525 million.
+The proposed acquisition includes nine hauling operations, one transfer station, and one material recovery facility with aggregate annualized revenues of approximately $185 million.

+In September 2023, Casella acquired the collection, transfer, and recycling assets from Consolidated Waste Services LLC and Twin Bridges for $219 million.
+Casella acquired a transfer station, two hauling operations, and a material recovery facility in the deal.

+Conflict and Controversy

+Casella has a history of legal conflict, including complaints over leachate handling in Bethlehem, NH and Southbridge, MA, numerous violations of the New York State Environmental Conservation Law from 2015 to 2022, damage to wetlands in Southbridge, MA, anti-competitive service contracts, occupational health and safety violations, and operating a landfill without a permit.